hawimike/hello-world/README.md

 # hello-world
 Another repo
-This may be a way for our small business to collaborate
+This may be a way for our small business to collaborate a little later